 - Make a game plan concerning the admission officer to whom you must talk.

 - After the fair, make a list of the schools you visited, the date and location of the college fair, and the names and contact info of the representatives you met from each school.
 You may want to refer back to those notes before writing “Why this college” essays and/or before interviewing later in the process.

 - Follow up with the admission officers and cite things you spoke about in your conversations.
-Make sure that any follow up conversations or questions are well thought through (don’t ask something you can easily learn on the school’s website, for example).
+Make sure that any follow up conversations or questions are well thought through.

 - Read through the publications you pick up at the fair.
-For schools that really interest you, schedule a campus visit (if you are able to go on one), complete with admission info session and tour, and follow up with an e-mail to the person you met, letting him or her know that you are planning this visit.
+For schools that really interest you, schedule a campus visit (if you're able to), complete with admission info session and tour, and follow up with an email to the person you met, letting him or her know that you're planning this visit.

 For more admission advice from our experts check out our College Admission—Ask The Experts section.